-The Maine Department of Education (DOE) is accepting applications from individuals interested in learning more about the competitive grant process.
-Selected applicants will be trained to serve as peer reviewers who assist the DOE in reviewing, assessing, and scoring competitive grant proposals for the 21st Century Community Learning Centers (21st CCLC) Program.
+The Maine Department of Education is accepting applications from individuals interested in learning more about the competitive grant process.
+Selected applicants will be trained to serve as peer reviewers who assist the Department in reviewing, assessing, and scoring competitive grant proposals for the 21st Century Community Learning Centers (21st CCLC) Program.
 The 21st CCLC program is a federally funded education program that helps schools and communities develop before-school, after-school, and summer educational programs that support students and their families.

 Peer Review applicants will be selected based on their experience in providing effective academic support, enrichment, youth development, and related support services for children and youth.
 The most qualified candidates will be individuals who have experience in the administration of high-quality youth development programs within schools and communities.
 Examples of the experienced individuals sought include, but are not limited to: